John Dillinger: Formative years and marriage

-Dillinger returned to Mooresville where he met Beryl Ethel Hovious.
+Dillinger returned to Mooresville, where he met Beryl Ethel Hovious.
 The two married on April 12, 1924.
-He attempted to settle down, but he had difficulty.
-Unable to find a job, he began planning a robbery with his friend Ed Singleton, who was an ex-convict.
-The two robbed a local grocery store, stealing $50.
-While leaving the scene, the criminals were spotted by a minister who recognized the men and reported them to the police.
-During the robbery, Dillinger had struck a victim on the head with a machine bolt wrapped in a cloth and had also carried a gun which, although it discharged, hit no one.
-The two men were arrested the next day.
-Singleton pleaded not guilty, but after Dillinger's father (the local Mooresville Church deacon) discussed the matter with Morgan County prosecutor Omar O'Harrow, his father convinced Dillinger to confess to the crime and plead guilty without retaining a defense attorney.
+Despite Dillinger's attempts to settle down, he found it difficult finding a job.
+He subsequently began planning a robbery with his friend, ex-convict Ed Singleton.

+Dillinger and Singleton robbed a Mooresville grocery store, stealing $50 (about $917 in 2024).
+During the robbery, Dillinger struck a victim on the head with a machine bolt wrapped in a cloth, and carried a gun which, although it discharged, hit no one.
+While leaving the scene, the criminals were seen by a minister who recognized the two men and reported them to the police.
+They were arrested the next day.
+Singleton pleaded not guilty, but after Dillinger's father (the local Mooresville deacon) discussed the matter with Morgan County prosecutor Omar O'Harrow, his father convinced Dillinger to confess to the crime and plead guilty without retaining a defense attorney.

 Dillinger was convicted of assault and battery with intent to rob, and conspiracy to commit a felony.
-He expected a lenient probation sentence as a result of his father's discussion with O'Harrow but instead was sentenced to 10 to 20 years in prison for his crimes.
-His father told reporters he regretted his advice and was appalled by the sentence.
-He pleaded with the judge to shorten the sentence, but with no success.
+He expected a lenient sentence of probation as a result of his father's discussion with O'Harrow but was sentenced instead to ten to twenty years in prison.
+Dillinger's father told reporters he regretted his advice and was appalled by the sentence, pleading with the judge to shorten the sentence without success.
 En route to Mooresville to testify against Singleton, Dillinger briefly escaped his captors but was apprehended within a few minutes.
-Singleton had a change of venue and was sentenced to a jail term of 2 to 14 years.
-He died September 2, 1937.
+Singleton had a change of venue and was sentenced to a jail term of two to fourteen years.
+He was killed on September 2, 1937, when he fell asleep on railroad tracks while drunk.

 Prison time

-Incarcerated at Indiana Reformatory and Indiana State Prison from 1924 to 1933, Dillinger began to become embroiled in a criminal lifestyle.
+Incarcerated at Indiana Reformatory and Indiana State Prison between 1924 and 1933, Dillinger developed a criminal lifestyle.
 Upon being admitted to prison, he was quoted as saying, "I will be the meanest bastard you ever saw when I get out of here."
-His physical examination at the prison showed that he had gonorrhea, and the treatment for the condition was extremely painful.
-He became embittered against society because of his long prison sentence and befriended other criminals, including seasoned bank robbers Harry "Pete" Pierpont, Charles Makley, Russell Clark, and Homer Van Meter, who taught Dillinger how to be a successful criminal.
+His physical examination at the prison showed that he had gonorrhea, treatment of which at the time was painful.
+He became resentful against society because of his long prison sentence and befriended other criminals, including seasoned bank robbers Harry "Pete" Pierpont, Charles Makley, Russell Clark and Homer Van Meter, who taught Dillinger how to be a successful criminal.
 The men planned heists that they would commit soon after they were released.
 Dillinger also studied Herman Lamm's meticulous bank-robbing system and used it extensively throughout his criminal career.